jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Edge-Shared-Bandwidth.md

 **Monthly Package**

-The monthly package is pay-in-advance type, with a one-time fee of one month, several months or many years.
-It is suitable for the scenario of pre-estimation of elastic IP bandwidth demand, and the cost is cheaper than billing of pay by configuration.
+The monthly package is pay-in-advance type, with the cost to be paid at one time for one month, several months or many years.
+It is suitable for the scenario that the Edge Shared Bandwidth demand is estimated, and the cost is cheaper than billing of pay by configuration.

 Detailed Description:
 Costs for months or years are paid in advance, and current purchased time period supports 1 month~9 months, 1 year, 2 years, and 3 years; costs are deducted at one time when you create the resources; for example: You have purchased the Telecom Edge Shared Bandwidth with 1M bandwidth and 0M additional uplink bandwidth for 1 month at 10:00:00 on August 2, 2017 at the monthly unit price of RMB 24, you need to pay RMB 24=24* 1 and you could use this resource till 23:59:59 on September 2, 2017.